-Harry Hawksworth volunteered for the British Army in 1947 as an 18 year old.
-He was trained in northern Ireland and was sent to Bermuda for his first assignment.
-After returning home, he was sent to Korea to fight in the war starting in 1950 with B Company, Gloucestershire Regiment from Pusan up to the Yalu River.
-When the Chinese joined the North Koreans at the Yalu River, Harry Hawksworth had to retreat back to the Imjin River.
-While dug in Hill 144, he had to fight many Chinese assaults until they were told to retreat to Hill 235 with A Company.
-After fighting until the last bullet was used, Harry Hawksworth’s regiment were taken as Chinese prisoners of war (POWs) in Camp Changsong from April 1951 until the end of the war in July 1953.
-After surviving many camp escapes, Chinese brainwashing, and starvation, he was released across the Freedom Bridge at Panmunjom (the 38th parallel).
+Harry Hawksworth volunteered for the British Army in 1947 at the age of eighteen.
+He was trained in Northern Ireland and was sent to Bermuda for his first assignment.
+Upon returning, he was sent to Korea to fight in the war with B Company, Gloucestershire Regiment.
+In 1950, he traveled from Pusan up to the Yalu River.
+When the Chinese joined the North Koreans at the Yalu River, he was forced to retreat back to the Imjin River.
+He recalls how he and fellow soldiers, while dug in at Hill 144, had to fight many Chinese assaults.
+His regiment members, with no bullets remaining, were taken by the Chinese as prisoners of war (POWs) to Camp Changsong where they were detained from April 1951 until the end of the war in July 1953.
+After surviving many camp escapes, Chinese brainwashing, and starvation, he and others were released across the Freedom Bridge at Panmunjom (the 38th parallel).

 British Troopship to the Korean War